Atopic Dermatitis (Eczema)

 - Workplace irritants, such as fumes and chemicals.

 - Weather changes, especially dry and cold.

 - Temperature changes, such as a suddenly higher temperature.
 This may bring on sweating, which can cause itching.
-Lying under blankets, entering a warm room, or going from a warm shower into colder air can all cause itching.

 - Stress.
 Emotions such as frustration or embarrassment may lead to more itching and scratching.

 - Certain foods.
 This can include eggs, peanuts, milk, soy, or wheat products, if you are allergic to them.
 But experts don't agree on this as a cause.

 - Excessive washing.
 This can lead to drier skin and more itching.

 The major risk factor for atopic dermatitis is having a family history of the condition.
 You are also at risk if family members have asthma, allergic rhinitis, or other allergies.

 If your baby is at risk for atopic dermatitis because you or other family members have it or other allergies, these steps may help prevent a rash or reduce how bad it is.